McGill-sea-ice/ice-tracker-deformations/README.md

  - run `/src/SeaIceDeformation/netcdf_tools.py` with the `options.def` settings.
  - run `/data/report_test.py`

+A `PASS` should be obtained for all the variables

 ## Documentation

 To generate PDF documentation for this project, start by accessing the `docs` folder (assuming we are already in the project folder):